 In the UK alone, more than 4.9 million people have diabetes.
 When it comes to driving, motorists living with diabetes shouldn’t be massively affected.
 Nevertheless, depending on the type of medication you’re on, you’re likely to have to inform the DVLA of your condition.

-What’s more, some of the complications of diabetes, including problems with your retina and nerve damage, can make it more challenging for you to stay in control of your vehicle.
+What’s more, some of the complications, including problems with your retina and nerve damage, can make it more challenging for you to stay in control of your vehicle.

 According to Diabetes UK, you should always check your blood-sugar levels, as they need to be at least 5mmol/l before you set off.